grokify/ringcentral-sdk-csharp-simple/docs/installation/Xamarin-Android.md

 1. Create a new Xamarin Android app, e.g. Android App Solution
 1. Add `RingCentral` package from Official NuGet Gallery
-1. Add `PubnubMessaging.dll` reference by editing `.NET Assembly` and adding the DLL from previous step
+1. Add `PubNubMessaging.dll` reference by editing `.NET Assembly` and adding the DLL from previous step

 ## Start Coding